MrAgungS/AnonimNotes/README.md

-# ERROR CODE 404
-Currently experiencing a 404 error, it will be left for a while due to campus activities.

 # IMPORTANT
 Due to academic commitments and recurring 404 errors, I have decided to rebuild this project as a similar one, but with notable differences, including changes in design and the libraries used.
-GitHub link to this project: [GitHub]()
+GitHub link to this project: [GitHub](https://github.com/MrAgungS/TaskProgress)

 # 🚀 Anonim Notes (Express.js + Next.js)

 This repository contains a **fullstack web application** built with: